Jagan-18/Kubernetes/K8s_Interview _Per.md

 ---
 ### What is a Service in Kubernetes, and why is it needed?**
 - A Service in Kubernetes is an abstraction that defines a logical set of pods and a policy to access them.
 It enables communication between pods and external clients or within the cluster.

-#### Why do we need a Service?
+##### Why do we need a Service in Kubernetes?
-1. **Stable Network Access**: Pods in Kubernetes are dynamic and can be created or destroyed at any time.
-Since Pods get new IP addresses on restarts, a Service provides a **stable IP address** and **DNS name** for accessing the group of Pods, even when their underlying IPs change.
+1. **Stable Access**:  - Services provide a fixed IP and name, even if Pods change.

-2. **Load Balancing**: A Service automatically balances traffic across multiple Pods, helping distribute load efficiently and ensuring high availability.
+2. **Load Balancing**: - It distributes traffic to multiple Pods, so no Pod gets overwhelmed.

-3. **Service Discovery**: Services are automatically registered in the Kubernetes DNS system, so other Pods can discover and communicate with them using the Service name.
+3. **Service Discovery**: -Other Pods can find and connect to the Service by name, not by IP.

-4. **Decoupling Pods from Clients**: The Service decouples the client (which is usually another Pod) from the direct knowledge of the individual Pods.
-Clients communicate with the Service, and Kubernetes handles routing requests to the appropriate Pods.
+4. **Decoupling**: - Clients talk to the Service, not individual Pods, simplifying communication.
 ---
 #### Common Types of Services:
 1. **ClusterIP (default)**: - Exposes the Service on an internal IP within the cluster.
 It is accessible only within the cluster.